YasinAlhadi/markdown-previewer/README.md

 ## Description

-This is a simple markdown previewer built with React and Redux.
+This is a simple markdown previewer built with React.
 It was built as a project for the [freeCodeCamp](https://www.freecodecamp.org/) Front End Libraries Certification.

 ## Usage